Shreeramghimire/AI_Engineering/Keras.md

 A shallow neural network has:

-- An input layer
+- An input layer (vectors)

 - One hidden layer

 - An output layer

 It's called "shallow" because information passes through only a single transformation between input and output.
 Mathematically, it can still approximate many functions (the universal approximation theorem says a single hidden layer with enough neurons can approximate any continuous function).
-Still it's inefficient at learning complex, hierarchical patterns.
+Still, it's inefficient at learning complex, hierarchical patterns.

+Shallow networks require flattened, pre-processed vectors.
+An image must be unrolled into a 1D array, losing spatial structure.
+Text must be converted into numeric features (bag-of-words, TF-IDF).

 **Limitations:**